offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * immunosuppressors
    * communication between bacteria (quorum sensing)

+ * `{bm} non-ribosomal peptide synthetase/(non-ribosomal peptide synthetase|NRP synthetase)/i` - A protein responsible for the production of a non-ribosomal peptide.

+ * `{bm} adenylation domain/(adenylation domain|A domain|A-domain)/i` - A segment of an NRP synthetase protein responsible for the outputting a single amino acid.
+For example, the NRP synthetase responsible for producing Tyrocidine has 10 adenylation domains, each of which is responsible for outputting a single amino acid of Tyrocidine.

  * `{bm} mass spectrometer/(mass spectrometer|mass spectrometry)/i` - A device that randomly shatters molecules into pieces and measures the mass-to-charge of those pieces.
 The output of the device is a plot called a spectrum_MS.

    Note that mass spectrometers have various real-world practical problems.
 Specifically, they ...